dbaldridge-lab/htcf/jupyter_vscode.md

     - `ms-toolsai.jupyter`

 Note: you will need to repeat this step once you log on to HTCF.
 A button will appear on these extensions giving you the option to also install on the remote machine.
 This will install the extension to your home folder on HTCF.

+You can list all installed extensions with their versions by running ```code --list-extensions --show-versions```.

 ### 2. Configuring VSCode to connect to HTCF and edit files on the server directly
 While still on your local machine: